Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Conclusion

 \section{Conclusion}

 We propose \frameworknospace, an algorithm to perform look-ahead policy planning with a large language model for goal-oriented dialogues.
-We find \framework can outperform rule-based policy planning and direct prompting with state-of-the-art LLMs on the task of persuasion without any model training.
+End-to-end evaluation shows that using the policy from \framework surpasses previous state-of-the-art system (RAP) and direct prompting with state-of-the-art LLMs on the task of persuasion without any model training.
 Strong performance in the zero-data regime opens the possibility of future work building dialogue systems in more conversational tasks under data-scarce settings.